“We make a living by what we get. We make a life by what we give.” (Winston Churchill)

 Sometimes that extra shot of kindness is as simple as picking up your phone.

-The summer I got into my VW Bug and moved to Boston, I had just written my first novel.
+When I got into my VW Bug in the summer of 1983 and moved to Boston, I had just written my first novel.
 I had an IBM Selectric III, but nothing in the way of connections to editors or publishers.
 About a month after my arrival, I went for a haircut.
 During the usual salon banter, the hairdresser, Donna, asked what I did for a living.
 I explained I was the editor of a business publication for retailers, but what I really loved was writing fiction.
 Then I told her about my novel.

 After a health emergency put the kibosh on a trip to London and Sicily—just days before we were scheduled to leave—I was faced with cancelling a slew of theatre tickets or losing a lot of $$$.
 Our Air B&B reservations and flights were refunded because we had trip insurance for those, but theatre tix always come with the disclaimer that all sales are final, no refunds.
 I wrote the various box offices anyway, briefly explaining our situation and asking if anything could be done.
 All but one of the twelve theatres refunded our money, and many wrote words of sympathy, expressing hope that Ed would be better soon.
 I was deeply moved by their kind notes and willingness to respond in a human way to a human situation.